Ian Gould (geologist): Honours

 The Sir Willis Connolly Medal "for excellence in communication in the technological sciences" was awarded to Gould in 2003 by the AusIMM and Barbarians.
 He is a past president and fellow of the AusIMM and was awarded the AusIMM's highest honour, the Institute Medal in 2007.
 Gould was appointed Chancellor of the University of South Australia in 2008.
 At the time of his appointment, Professor Peter Høj commented: "In this new appointment we will have a Chancellor with broad and comprehensive experience across the mining and technology sectors and someone with a thorough understanding of what is required of graduates in the working world and the role of research in fostering development.
 That combination is more than appropriate in a State gearing up for a mining, defence and environmental science boom."

 Gould responded by complimenting the university on its achievements: "Institutes such as the Ian Wark Research Institute are a marvellous success story for SA.
 UniSA has developed a research community that is clearly dedicated to adding value to industry."

-Gould was awarded an Australian Medal (AM) in the 2011 Queen's birthday honours "for service to the mining industry, particularly as a proponent of environmental management, to education as Chancellor of the University of South Australia, and to the community."
+Gould was awarded the Order of Australia (AM) in the 2011 Queen's birthday honours "for service to the mining industry, particularly as a proponent of environmental management, to education as Chancellor of the University of South Australia, and to the community."